 Our Homemade Eggnog Is the Perfect Way to Celebrate the Holiday Season

 Cozy up to your loved ones with a glass of one of our holiday favorites: Homemade Eggnog.
 Our version is served warm and frothy, with just a touch of whipped cream and nutmeg on top.
 Adding Beef Gelatin works great in place of the usual egg whites so there’s no need for raw egg in this recipe.
 Want to serve it cold?
 See below for a modification using our Gingerbread Collagen Creamer instead.
-Aside from being memorably delicious, the recipe boasts an impressive amount of health benefits, like strong hair, skin, nails, and joints.

 Our Gingerbread Collagen Creamer, specifically, contains mood-boosting MCTs thanks to the organic coconut milk powder.
 It’s also free of dairy, gluten and added sugars.